cuemacro/finmarketpy/INSTALL.md

         * Interact with Bloomberg programmatically via Python to download historical and live data
         * Note that this requires a C++ compiler to build the Python library
         * Follow instructions at https://www.github.com/cuemacro/findatapy/BLOOMBERG.md for all the steps necessary to install blpapi
+    * Whilst Anaconda has most of the dependencies and pip will install all additional ones needed by the Cuemacro Python libraries it is possible to install them manually via pip, below is a list of the dependencies
+        * all libraries
+            * numpy - matrix algebra
+            * pandas - time series
+            * pytz - timezone management
+            * requests - accessing URLs
+            * mulitprocessing_on_dill - multitasking
+        * findatapy
+            * pandas_datareader - accessing market data sources including Yahoo Finance
+            * quandl - accessing market data sources
+        * chartpy
+            * bokeh - visualisation
+            * cufflinks - wrapper on plotly
+            * matplotlib - visualisation
+            * plotly - visualisation

 * Cuemacro Python libraries (open source)
     * chartpy - pip install git+https://github.com/cuemacro/chartpy.git